 - You have to wear protective clothing: hard hat, boots, overalls when visiting sites.

-- You will travel to different sites and may live away from home for periods of time.
+- You will travel to different sites.

 - You may have to work overtime, including evenings and weekends when working to a deadline.